A General Approach for Determining Applicability Domain of Machine Learning Models: Introduction

-We quantified the density of training data features in feature space through kernel density estimates (\gls{kde}), which allowed us to estimate the likelihood (estimate of the underlying probability density for an observation) of observing a test case from a numerically constructed probability density function (\gls{pdf}). \gls{kde}, and density-based methods in general, offer several advantages vs. other approaches, including (i) a density value that can act as a distance or dissimilarity measure, (ii) a natural accounting for data sparsity, and (iii) trivial treatment of arbitrarily complex geometries of data and \gls{id} regions.
-Similarly, techniques utilizing Gaussian process have comparable advantages.
-But unlike Gaussian process, \gls{kde} is relatively fast to fit and evaluate, at least of modest size data sets that are common in materials (see Supplemental Materials for comparisons between \gls{kde} and Gaussian process regression).
-We will evaluate the ability of \gls{kde} likelihoods to classify \gls{idod} cases given several reasonable ground truth definitions of domain that include chemical intuitions, residuals, and error in predicted uncertainties.
+Kernel density estimation (KDE), and density-based methods in general, offer several advantages vs. other approaches, including (i) a density value that can act as a distance or dissimilarity measure, (ii) a natural accounting for data sparsity, and (iii) trivial treatment of arbitrarily complex geometries of data and $ID$ regions.
+Techniques utilizing Gaussian process have comparable advantages.
+But unlike Gaussian process, KDE is relatively fast to fit and evaluate, at least of modest size data sets that are common in materials (see the Supplemental Materials for comparisons between KDE and Gaussian process regression).
+The work in Ref.~\cite{li2024probing} employed KDEs to demonstrate, using a projection of features, that many assessments of machine learning models were in regions where models had a significant number of training data.
+Their research demonstrated that numerous assessments previously categorized as extrapolation were, upon closer examination, actually instances of interpolation.
+The authors also showed that model residuals generally increased in regions of the feature space with little to no training data.
+While the authors employed KDE in their study, they do not utilize it as a means to categorize new predictions as $ID$/$OD$.
+In contrast, our research establishes a definition for $ID$/$OD$ classification based on prediction errors.
+Later, we demonstrate how KDE can effectively differentiate data points that fall within the $ID$ category and those that are considered $OD$.
+We therefore focus on KDE, as it provides a natural solution to all the issues around topology, distance measures, data sparsity, and has been effectively shown to have a relationship with prediction errors in the past.